Brainerd International Raceway: History

-Opened in July 1968 as Donnybrooke Speedway, there were no safety barriers, run-out areas, grandstands or even restrooms.
-George Montgomery and Bud Stahel cleared the racetrack through a wooded area on the south side of North Long Lake.
+The track opened in July 1968 by George Montgomery and Bud Stahel, after clearing a wooded area on the south side of North Long Lake.
+It was originally named Donnybrooke Speedway, after road racers Donny Skogmo and Brooke Kinnard who had fatal crashes at Road America two years earlier.
+The venue had no safety barriers, run-out areas, grandstands or even restrooms.
 It was SCCA's first venue in the region.
 It was also an NHRA-sanctioned track, with the first official event there an NHRA race, at the opening; Top Fuel Dragster was won by Doc Halladay.
 With the help of St Paul sports promoter Dennis Scanlan, it hosted a 2-heat USAC Indy Car race in 1969.
 The heats were won by Gordon Johncock and Dan Gurney.

 Donnybrooke, played host to CanAm races in 1970, 1971, and 1972.
 These races were won by, respectively, Denny Hulme, Peter Revson, and François Cevert.
 In 1973 Jerry Hansen bought the track and renamed it Brainerd International Raceway.

 In the 1970s, the Donnybrooke track began holding Funny Car events, in particular the Crown Auto Funny Car Championships, and in time, NHRA was convinced to stage a national event at Brainerd: in 1982, Shirley Muldowney (in Top Fuel Dragster), Frank Hawley (Top Fuel Funny Car), and Lee Shepherd (Pro Stock) were the headline winners at the first Quaker State North Star NHRA Nationals.